Ke Huy Quan: 1984–1999: Early career

 Quan became a child actor at age 13, starring as Harrison Ford's 12-year-old sidekick Short Round in the Steven Spielberg film Indiana Jones and the Temple of Doom in 1984.
 The casting director auditioned a number of children at Castelar Elementary School, including Quan's younger brother.
 He described the role as "one of the happiest times of my life".
 For his performance, he was nominated for the Saturn Award for Best Performance by a Younger Actor.
 In 1985, Quan co-starred in The Goonies as a member of the eponymous group of children, the inventor Richard "Data" Wang.
 He played a pickpocket orphan in the 1986 Taiwanese movie It Takes a Thief.
-In 1987, he appeared in the Japanese movie Passengers (Passenjā Sugisarishi Hibi) with the Japanese idol singer Honda Minako.
+In 1987, he appeared in the Japanese movie Passengers (Passenjā Sugisarishi Hibi) with the Japanese idol singer Minako Honda.
 He played Sam on the short-lived TV series Together We Stand (1986–1987) and played Jasper Kwong in the sitcom Head of the Class from 1990 to 1991.
 In 1991, he starred in the movie Breathing Fire, and had a small role in Encino Man the following year.
 He played the starring role in the 1993 Mandarin-language Taiwan TV show Eunuch & Carpenter, which ran for forty episodes.
 He also starred in the 1996 Hong Kong-Vietnam co-production Red Pirate.

-He studied Taekwondo under Philip Tan on the set of Indiana Jones and the Temple of Doom, and later trained under Tao-liang Tan.
+He studied Taekwondo under Philip Tan on the set of Indiana Jones and the Temple of Doom, and later trained under Tan Tao-liang.

 2000–2020: Acting sabbatical and other work

 As an adult, Quan found it difficult to find acting work in the United States.
-He eventually quit acting and enrolled in the film program at University of Southern California.
+He eventually quit acting and enrolled in the film program at the University of Southern California.
 During his time there, he edited a comedy horror short film titled Voodoo alongside his friend and fellow student Gregg Bishop, who directed the film.
 Voodoo won the Audience Award at the 2000 Slamdance Film Festival, and continues to be shown to USC students to this day.
 After graduating from USC, Quan was asked by Corey Yuen to go to Toronto, Ontario, to help choreograph fighting sequences in X-Men (2000).
 For the next decade, he worked behind the scenes on various productions in Asia and the United States.
 He again helped Yuen as a stunt choreographer for The One (2001).
 Quan worked as assistant director on Wong Kar-wai's 2046 (2004).